learn-co-curriculum/dsc-pickle/README.md

 You will be able to:

-* Write Python objects to a pickle file
+* Describe the circumstances in which you would want to use a pickle
-* Import Python objects from a pickle file
+* Write a pickle file
-* Understand the importance of object serialization
+* Read a pickle file

 ## Importing Pickle